Tolaman/Tolaman/README.md

 <h3 align="center">Full-stack Developer</h3>

-I am a fullstack web developer, I work currently as a freelancer and I am also a third-year student at Cape Peninsula University of Technology (CPUT), where I am studying Information and Communication Technology (ICT) with a focus on Application Development (AppDev). present the activities that the church community provides
+I am a fullstack web developer, I work currently as a freelancer and I am also a third-year student at Cape Peninsula University of Technology (CPUT), where I am studying Information and Communication Technology (ICT) with a focus on Application Development (AppDev).

 - 🔭 I’m currently working on **building a website for a church**